Trigger Order of Execution

 Salesforce Order of Execution

-Step 1: The first step is to load an original record from an existing database.
+Step 1: Load an original record from an existing database.

 Step 2: Overwrite the old record values with the new values.